 Save Tons of Money

-Concurrent enrollment students who work with the SLCC CE advisor to take classes with a purpose end up saving hundreds or thousands of dollars.
+Concurrent enrollment students who work with a counselor or advisor to select classes that align with their academic and career goals end up saving hundreds or even thousands of dollars in tuition.

 Test the Waters